Naomi & Elimelech: The “Switched Up” Couple

 While there, he transgressed another command of God: he allowed his sons to take wives from among the heathen people (a violation of Deuteronomy 7:3).
 He seemed to be living according to Judges 21:25 … “every man did what was right in his own eyes”.

 What’s a girl to do?
 It would have been easy for Naomi to throw her hands in the air and say “if he’s not serving God, then I won’t either.”
 But thank God she didn’t.

 Her ministry is one of the more powerful lessons of the Old Testament.
 Naomi did such a great job of converting her Moabite daughters-in-law, that the women were willing to leave their homes to follow her (Ruth 1:14-15).

-Isn't it sad that Elimelech had access to so much power but didn't tap into to it?
-Aren't we just like him sometimes?
+Isn’t it sad that Elimelech had access to so much power but didn’t tap into it?
+Aren’t we just like him sometimes?